shidi1985/academic-kickstart/content/home/about.md

 +++

 #
-Dr. Di Shi is the Founder of AInergy, a startup providing AI and IoT driven solutions for the energy industry.
+Dr. Di Shi is the Founder of AInergy, a startup providing AI and IoT driven solutions and services for the energy industry.

 Dr. Shi serves as Editor of IEEE Transactions on Smart Grid, Editor of IEEE Power Engineering Letters, Chair of IEEE San Francisco Section Chapter PES, and the Vice Chair of the System Stem at Power System Engineering Research Center (PSERC).
 He also serves as Chair of IEEE TF of IoT for Power Systems, and Secretary of IEEE TF of Machine Learning for Power Systems.